 - Magnesium (400 mg daily),

-- Selenium (400 mcg) and unrefined Sea Salt ( 1/2 – 1 tsp of salt as part of the supplementation, once a day and for three days maximum.
+- Selenium (400 mcg maximum) and unrefined Sea Salt ( 1/2 – 1 tsp of salt as part of the supplementation, once a day and for three days maximum.
 If you go longer than that, iodine will need to be reduced and the liver/detox pathways supported).

-Iodine and the autoimmune Hashimotos: Some patients have reported an aggravation of their Hashimotos symptoms after using iodine.
+What about problems patients have reported with iodine use?
+Some patients have reported an aggravation of their Hashimotos symptoms after using iodine.
 In fact, some European and Asian countries have an explosion of Hashimoto’s cases due to immense iodine supplementation in food.
 On the other side the coin, certain studies and intelligent analysis report that autoimmune problems associated with iodine use actually are the result of low selenium levels, as well as low copper or low zinc.
 This underscores the need for supporting nutrients.
-Patients have also repeatedly report that their antibodies went down thanks to their iodine use!
+Patients also repeatedly report that their antibodies went down thanks to their iodine use!
 To read interesting details about the association between the aggravation of Hashimotos and the rise of antibodies, go here.
 Part II is here.-

 Can I use iodine when I have low cortisol?
 Some adrenals patients report a worsening of their sluggish adrenal/HPA function due to the important toxin release caused by iodine use.
-Other adrenal patients report that the proper use of the same supporting nutrients overcame the problem, and they were even able to lower their HC.
+But other adrenal patients report that the proper use of the same supporting nutrients mentioned above overcame the problem, and they were even able to lower their HC.

-Iodine and thyroid: Many hypothyroid patients were hopeful that iodine use would enable them to get off thyroid medications.
+Iodine and thyroid: Many hypothyroid patients were hopeful that iodine use would enable them to get off their thyroid medications.
 For most, though, this has not been the case.
 But for other patients, some have been able to lower their thyroid medication from using the iodine protocol.
 And if started early enough in one’s thyroid disease, yes, some have actually been able to avoid thyroid medications!

 Iodine and skin cancer: Since iodine can burn, patients who tried iodine on their skin cancer report it was too uncomfortable.
 On the other side, there are many testimonies about iodine removing skin cancer.
 Google “iodine skin cancer”.
 My own husband has completely removed two pre-cancer growths on each side of his nose with one drop of iodine per side at bedtime and for several weeks.

 Where can I talk to other patients about iodine use: It can pay to explore the use of iodine and decide for yourself.
 There is a good iodine group of which the URL is on the Talk to Others page.